nakulsingh1410/LYDDemo/README.md

 **1. View**

-SwiftUI views for rendering the user interface.
+Uses SwiftUI views to create the app's user interface.

-Views are reactive to changes in the ViewModel state.
+The views automatically update when the ViewModel's data changes.

 **2. ViewModel**

-Handles business logic and transforms data for the view.
+It processes the data and prepares it for display in the view.

 Manages states like loading, error messages, and product lists.

 **3. Use Case**

-Encapsulates application-specific business rules.
+It contains the specific rules (business rules) and logic that are unique to how the app works.

-Fetches data using the repository and provides it to the ViewModel.
+It gets the data from the repository and passes it to the ViewModel.

 **4. Repository**

-Interfaces with the data layer (e.g., network service or local data).
+It interacts with the data layer, like the network service or local data storage.

-Abstracts data fetching mechanisms from higher layers.
+It hides the details of how data is fetched from the parts of the app that use it.

 **5. Network Service**

-Handles network requests and decodes JSON responses.
+It manages the process of making network requests and converting the received JSON data into usable objects.

 # Accessibility

-The app includes accessibility features for better usability:
+The app includes accessibility features that make it easier to use for people with disabilities

-Labels and Values: Added for all elements.
+Labels and values are added to all elements to make them easier to identify and understand.

-Combined Accessibility Elements: Used in list rows for easier navigation.
+Combined accessibility elements are used in list rows to make navigation simpler.

 # How to run the app